ng-packagr/ng-packagr/docs/dependencies-whitelisting.md

 A motivation why `peerDependencies` are the preferred solution for libraries can be found on the [Hidden Variables blog](https://blog.domenic.me/peer-dependencies).

-ng-packagr verifies `dependencies` and `devDependencies` at build time and fail the build, if a dependency is not whitelisted explicitly.
+ng-packagr verifies `dependencies` at build time and fail the build, if a dependency is not whitelisted explicitly.

 Whitelisting can be done using the `whitelistedNonPeerDependencies` option in the ng-packagr configuration.
 Each entry will be matched as a RegExp. a